nikhilatfiveguys/Jarvis/DEPLOYMENT_OPTIONS.md

 #### **For Regular Users (Option 1):**
 1. Download your app
 2. Run it - it works immediately with your API keys
-3. Sign in with Google
-4. Purchase subscription if needed
+3. Purchase subscription if needed
-5. Use all features
+4. Use all features

 #### **For Advanced Users (Option 2):**
 1. Download your app
 2. Create `.env` file with their API keys
 3. Run the app - it uses their keys
-4. Sign in with Google
-5. Use all features
+4. Use all features

 #### **For Hybrid Users (Option 3):**
 1. Download your app
 2. Optionally create `.env` file with their keys
 3. Run the app - uses their keys if provided, yours if not
-4. Sign in with Google
-5. Use all features
+4. Use all features

 ## 💰 Cost Management